 (3) Deviation in the predictions obtained by using the design model should also be determined from the tests.
 This deviation should be combined with the deviations of the other variables in the resistance function in order to obtain an overall indication of deviation.
 The other variables to consider should include:

-deviation in material strength and stiffness;
+— deviation in material strength and stiffness;

-deviation in geometrical properties.
+— deviation in geometrical properties.

 (4) The characteristic resistance should be determined by taking account of the deviations of all the variables.